 Despite existing frameworks, challenges persist in effectively limiting executive power.
 These challenges include:

 • Legal ambiguities that allow for expansive interpretations of executive authority.
+Constitutional text can be vague, and executives may exploit gaps to assert broad powers, such as the theory of the unitary executive.

 Conclusion